Ken P's Today in History

 • 1857 - Baseball decides 9 innings constitutes an official game, not 9 runs.

-• 1900 - Stanley Cup: Montréal Shamrocks sweep Halifax Crescents in two games.
+• 1900 - Stanley Cup of hockey: Montréal Shamrocks sweep Halifax Crescents in two games.

 • 1922 - US Ladies Figure Skating Championship won by Theresa Weld Blanchard.